orcular-org/orcuDispenser/Documentation/Assembly.md

 </table>

   ## Tool list
-Check that you have all the tools you need.
+Check that you have all the tools you need:
 - Small scissors (for removing stringing from the 3D printed parts)
 - Large scissors or side cutter (for cutting the pump tube)
 - Tweezer (for putting the nuts in the 3D printed part pockets)